+Position

-Position Cycles the display through the longitude, latitude, and elevation data readouts of the antenna location according to the most recent, or averaged, position fix.
+Cycles the display through the longitude, latitude, and elevation data readouts of the antenna location according to the most recent, or averaged, position fix.

+Event/Deviation

-Event/Deviation Selects Event and/or Deviation Data recorded by the specific Model clock; up to 500 event records or updated 1-PPS deviation data.
-For additional details, see Event Inputs in Chapters 5, 6, 8 and 9.
+Selects Event and/or Deviation Data recorded by the specific Model clock; up to 200 event records for each channel (A and B) or updated 1-PPS deviation data.
+For additional information, see Event Inputs in Chapters 5, 6, 8 and 9.

+Status

-Status Toggles the display between four status display modes: Clock, Receiver, DCXO and EEP-ROM, including the display of GPS satellite acquisition and synchronization.
+Toggles the display between four status display modes: Clock, Receiver, DXCO and EEPROM, including the display of GPS satellite acquisition and synchronization.

+Setup

-Setup Invokes a series of menus used to adjust configurable parameters within the clock.
+Invokes a series of menus used to adjust configurable parameters within the clock.
 In numeric data entry mode, moves the cursor to the left.